 Grow the border’s tarty barmaids from seed

-The big show-stoppers in the annual garden are, more often than not, half-hardy types, like these lovely Cosmos.
+The big show-stoppers in the annual garden are, more often than not, half-hardy types, like these lovely Cosmos – more tips on growing them here.

-Sometimes they’re tender perennials, like dahlias – you can usually spot them, as they’re the ones being sold as plug plants in catalogues and garden centres, costing a small fortune.
+Sometimes they’re tender perennials, like dahlias – more on growing them here – you can usually spot them, as they’re the ones being sold as plug plants in catalogues and garden centres, costing a small fortune.

-They all need a long season to flower well, which necessitates indoor sowing in a propagator sometimes as early as January (Antirrhinums), but more usually February/March.
+They all need a long season to flower well, which means indoor sowing in a propagator sometimes as early as January (Antirrhinums), but more usually February/March.

 What is critical here is light intensity.
 If you don’t have a brightly-lit place indoors, wait until March.
 Warmth and poor light will lead to leggy, weak seedlings which will easily fall victim to disease.